ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/shared_content.md

 ## Importing A New Map

 - Go to `Object -> Remove Old Sky`
-- Go to the marketplace and import `ForestArena`
+- Go to shared content and import `ForestArena`
 - Go to Project Content and drag the template into the 3D Viewport or the Hierarchy
 - Run around the fancy level, examine it in the hierarchy to see how it was constructed, etc.

 ## Importing New Game Logic

-- Go to the marketplace and import `FFA_GameMode`
+- Go to shared content and import `FFA_GameMode`
   - Like before, it has to be dragged into the hierarchy
 - Check out the READ_ME for details, or just play around